taotriad/BabySomnia/Video_guide.md

 Dreamcatcher only has one (semi-)official subunit; Yaja Time.
 Bong (SuA; maknae, vocals), Nibal (Siyeon, rapper, vocals), and Tafe (Yoohyeon; leader, vocals).
 They have only done covers though; some which are included in the *Covers* section.
 Dami & Siyeon has made one O.S.T. together.

-All members have made at least one solo, published in Dreamcatcher's album Apocalypse: Save Us.
+All members have made at least one solo, published on Dreamcatcher's album Apocalypse: Save Us.
 SuA, Siyeon, Handong, and Dami have separate solo releases.

 *Note:* since Siyeon and Dami have published quite a lot more solo releases than the rest of the members I only included a representative subset.